leraShtotland/or-travel-wp/docs/local-flywheel-sync.md

 ## Overview

-1. Clone this repository locally.
+1. Clone this repository locally and open it in VS Code.
-2. Import or create a Local site that is connected to Flywheel.
+2. Pull the production Flywheel site down to your machine using Local.
-3. Replace the Local site's `wp-content` with the version from this repository.
+3. Point the Local site at this repository's `wp-content` directory so Local, VS Code, and Git share the same files.
-4. Develop using VS Code with the cloned files.
+4. Develop and test inside Local; commit your changes to GitHub.
-5. Push theme changes back to GitHub and deploy them to Flywheel through Local.
+5. Push the verified theme back up to Flywheel directly from the Local app.

-The goal is to ensure that the production site always reflects the theme stored in Git while letting you iterate locally with standard development tooling.
+Following this flow guarantees that the production site always reflects the code stored in GitHub, while letting you iterate locally with familiar tooling.

 ## Prerequisites